-- You may take a baby aspirin (81mg) a day until the sutures are removed.
-Do not take if you have an allergy or are on a blood thinner. - Walking around will help the blood circulate and prevent blood clots. - While sitting or lying down, move your feet in a circle or pump your feet up and down 10-30 times an hour. - If you notice redness, tenderness or swelling in your calf muscles, call your doctor right away.
+- Take one baby aspirin (81mg)

+twice a day until the sutures are

+removed.
+Do not take if you have

+an allergy or are on a blood thinner.

+- Walking around will help the blood circulate and prevent blood clots.

+- While sitting or lying down, move your feet in a circle or pump your feet up and down 10-30 times an hour.

+- If you notice redness, tenderness or swelling in your calf muscles, call your doctor right away.